 UniCredit currently employs around 3,700 employees and serves around 1.94 million retail customers and over 28,700 corporate clients.

 Net income: RUB 8.95 billion (2020)

 Total assets: RUB 1.28 trillion (2020)

 Established in 1996, AO Raiffeisenbank is headquartered in Moscow.
 The bank provides corporate and retail banking, money market, and investment services in Russia.
 It employs around 8,700 staff and manages five branches and 174 outlets throughout the Russian Federation.

 Founded in 1993, Rosbank is majority owned by international financial group Société Générale Société.
 The bank provides commercial banking, investment banking, and custodial services in Russia.
 It operates through the following segments: Retail Banking, Corporate Banking, and Treasury and Financial Institutions.

-Headquartered in Moscow, it operates eight branches and employs around 13,600 staff in 340 cities and towns across the country.
+Headquartered in Moscow, it oversees ten branches and employs around 18,300 staff in 340 cities and towns across the country.

 This has been CFI’s guide to the top banks in Russia.
 For anyone looking for a career in banking, this list is a great place to start your networking.
 Please also see these additional resources: